JorianWoltjer/BashRandomCracker/README.md

 Usage: bashrand [OPTIONS] <COMMAND>

 Commands:
-  crack  Provide random numbers to brute-force the seed get    Get random numbers from a seed help   Print this message or the help of the given subcommand(s)
+  crack    Provide random numbers to brute-force the seed get      Get random numbers from a seed seeds    Get next N seeds from a seed collide  Find a seed where both old and new versions are the same help     Print this message or the help of the given subcommand(s)

 Options:
   -v, --version <VERSION>